elda27/prepnet/README.md

 # Prepnet
 Reconstructable preprocessor library.

-The concept of this libraru is to allow all preprocessing to be stored in a pickle.
+The concept of this library is to be able to save pre-processes as a pickle.

 # Do you ever remember this?
 Boss: Hey, what's the difference between the new results and the old ones?